mchlltt/mementoes-mobile/README.md

 # Mementoes (mobile)
+Inspired by the idea of a [Happiness Jar](https://www.elizabethgilbert.com/lets-talk-about-those-happiness-jars-shall-we-dear-lovelies-about-a-y/), Mementoes asks you to make a note of one thing that made you happy each day.
+This exercise allows you to connect with the good things in your life as they happen and to reflect back upon them over time.

-A React Native sister application to the Mementoes web application ([GitHub](https://github.com/mchlltt/mementoes), [Heroku](https://mementoes.herokuapp.com/)).
+This repository hosts a React Native sister application to the Mementoes web application ([GitHub](https://github.com/mchlltt/mementoes), [Heroku](https://mementoes.herokuapp.com/)).
 Currently supports Android phones.

 ## Demo
 ![App demo GIF](https://github.com/mchlltt/mementoes-mobile/raw/master/demo_gif.gif)